 HEALTH, ACCIDENTS & SICKNESS

-The school always has at least one permanent staff member with a current first aide certificate.
-In the case of minor accidents the school will provide first aide and contact parents if necessary.
-For major accidents the school will immediately contact parents and medical help if needed whilst providing first aide.
+In the case of minor accidents the school will provide first aid and contact parents if necessary.
+For major accidents the school will immediately contact parents and seek medical help if needed.

 If students have severe allergies, or known health problems the school will put an action plan in place for the child that will be created with the parent.
 All inhalers are kept in the child’s classroom in an orange bag.
 Administration details are also stored in the bag.

-Students should not attend school if they are sick (odd runny noses etc. are fine).
+Students should not attend school if they are sick.
 If your child has developed a contagious disease (e.g. chickenpox, mumps etc.) you must notify the school as soon as possible and your child will need to be kept home for the required period outlined by the Ministry of Health.

 Should your child begin feeling sick whilst at school they will be monitored in the library and you will be contacted to come and collect them.